-Now if you were to start investing regularly, you will make such that there is what differentiates between a good investor and a bad investor.
+Now if you were to start regular investing, you will make such that there is what differentiates between a good investor and a bad investor.

-Now the point is that where should you invest regularly. you may save regularly in traditional investment options like Bank or post office Recurring Deposit but if you have term goals like education funding for your kid or saving for your retirement, the best is to invest regularly in Equity Mutual Funds.
-This is commonly known as Systematic Investment Plan (SIP).
-Equities gives best return in long term and beats inflation comfortably.
-Traditional investment fail to beat inflation and hence are not recommended for your long term financial goals.
+Now the point is that where should you invest regularly. you may save regularly in traditional investment options like Bank or post office Recurring deposits but if you have term goals like education funding for your kid or saving for your retirement, the best is to invest regularly in Equity Mutual Funds.
+This is commonly known as a Systematic Investment Plan (SIP).
+Equities give the best return in long term and beat inflation comfortably.
+Traditional investments fail to beat inflation and hence are not recommended for your long-term financial goals.

-But if you would have invested the same amount is post office/Bank Recurring Deposit(RD), the same would have given you a Rs.
+But if you would have invested the same amount in post office/Bank Recurring Deposit(RD), the same would have given you an Rs.
 17,97,161 at 8% p.a.